 STRINGS & ORCHESTRA/CHAMBER GROUP

-Prior to their performance, the adjudicator secretary will first call members of the recital group on stage and then collect their original music books and/or scores to give to the adjudicator.
+Before performing, the adjudicator secretary will first call members of the recital group on stage and then collect their original music books and/or scores to give to the adjudicator.

 Performances on the stage are arranged as in a recital.
 So members of the "group" will sit on the stage with their instruments awaiting their turn to perform. (a typical recital group is 4-8 performers.)